 President Obama transmitted his budget request for Fiscal Year 2012 (FY12) to Congress on February 14, 2011.
-The President proposes \$38.9 billion in FY 12 for all non-defense and non-health specific research and development, a 10.8 percent increase over the FY I 0 enacted level.
-This amount includes basic and applied research, development, and facilities and equipment.
+The President proposes \$38.9 billion in FY12 for all non-defense and non-health specific research and development, a 10.8 percent increase over the FY10 enacted level.
+This amount includes basic and applied re-

-The Committee on Science, Space, and Technology supports funding research and development, and facilities and equipment.
 The Committee on Science, Space, and Technology supports funding research and development activities and believes that wise investments, coupled with favorable tax cuts and reduced regulations, can lead to economic growth and innovation.
 However, we are mindful that in order to realize gains on investment, the nation needs to be on a sound economic footing.
 Our nation is currently in a challenging economic environment.
 The Congressional Budget Office estimates that Federal spending will rise to \$3.7 trillion or 25 percent of GDP this year.
-We are running a deficit of\$1.5 trillion and our gross Federal debt now exceeds \$14 trillion.
+We are running a deficit of \$1.5 trillion and our gross Federal debt now exceeds \$14 trillion.
 These levels are truly unsustainable.
-We need to begin to address this challenge by reducing spending and finding ways to cut unnecessary, duplicative, and wasteful programs so that we deliver the most efficient and effective programs for the country.
+We need to begin to address this challenge by reducing spending and finding ways to get unprecessing dualization and westerful precessing and finding ways to cut unnecessary, duplicative, and wasteful programs so that we deliver the most efficient and effective programs for the country.

-liver the most efficient and effective programs for the country.
 The following are the views of the Committee on Science, Space, and Technology on the budget for programs within the Committee's jurisdiction.